Laping

-Laping is a spicy cold mung bean noodle dish in Tibetan cuisine.
-It is a street food and is popular in Nepal.
+Laphing (Tibetan: ལ་ཕིང) is a spicy cold plain flour noodle dish in Tibetan cuisine and Nepalese cuisine basically garnished with tsulazi (chilli oil), soy sauce, vinegar, etc,.
+It is made of mungbean starch.
+It is a street food.
 It can be eaten with red pepper chili, coriander and green onion sauce.
 The noodles have a slippery texture and are served with a soy sauce gravy.
 It is traditionally a summer food.
 A tool is used to shape it.
-The laping derives from the Sichuan-style liangfen.
+The laphing derives from the Sichuan-style liangfen, based on Sichuan-style liangpi.